Kamal R. Woods, MD, MBA, FAANS

 A pinched nerve can cause pain and dysfunction throughout your body.
-If you suffer from symptoms like tingling or burning pain, book an appointment at Vertrae® in Dayton and Springfield, Ohio.
+If you suffer from symptoms like tingling or burning pain, book an appointment at Vertrae® in Dayton, Ohio.
 Led by board-certified neurosurgeon Kamal Woods, MD, MBA, FAANS, the practice offers several safe and effective treatments for pinched nerves.
 To speak with Dr. Woods about your symptoms, call or book your appointment online today.

 Also known as radiculopathy, a pinched nerve is a condition that occurs when your nerve is under too much pressure.
 Your nerves can experience too much pressure from surrounding bones, cartilage, muscles, or tendons.